A Taste of Las Rotas with Isabella – Story + Video

 Las Rotas Near Denia, Spain

-Even though we’ve been living in Denia for only a few months now, we’ve been to Las Rotas many times.
+Even though we had been living in Denia for only a few months, we had been to Las Rotas many times.
 It’s one of our favorite beach areas in Spain.
 Enjoying it with Isabella was so much fun because we saw it through her eyes, with fresh perspective and excitement.

 Watch Our Video